azoth-lang/azoth.language.design/self-antetype.md

 Marking a type `Equatable` creates a "domain" of types that can be equated.
 Every subtype must be able to properly handle equality to every other subtype.

+While it is reasonable that `Equatable` could mean that they are equatable to any other `Equatable` type, it is probably better to use a `Self` bounded associated type.
+That is more consistent with `Comparable`.

 ### Comparable

-Shouldn't be allowed to compare any comparables
+Shouldn't be allowed to compare any comparables.

+Comparable is an example where a `Self` bounded associated type is the correct thing to use.

 ### Abstract Domains with Multiple Implementations?